AustralianBioCommons/how-to-guides/genome_assembly/assembly_qc.md

 {:start="7"}

-7. Select input data for the raw sequencing reads.
-These should be the HiFi reads, that have had adapters removed, and then concatenated into a single file.
-This should be in `fastqsanger` format.
+7. Select input data for the sequencing reads.
+These should be the HiFi or Nanopore reads, that have had adapters removed, and then concatenated into a single file.
+This should be in `fastqsanger.gz` format.

 8. Determine optimal k-mer size for genome